An explicit derived McKay correspondence for some complex reflection groups of rank two: Introduction

 We wish to acknowledge several other related works. \refmain{} has already been proven in the case of $G(4,2,2)$ by Lim and Rota \cite{Lim-Rota:2024}.
 They prove \Cref{PVdB_conj} in this case using direct methods that do not reference the Hilbert scheme; the authors prove further orbifold semiorthogonal decompositions for groups acting on abelian varieties.
 In \cite{Kawamata:2016}, Kawamata proves a version of the derived McKay correspondence for finite subgroups of $\GL(2,\bC)$.
 Specifically, he shows that for any finite subgroup $G\leq\GL(2,\bC)$, there exists some $m\geq0$ and smooth closed subvarieties $Z_i$ of $\bC^2/G$ for $1\leq i \leq m$ such that $D([\bC^2/G])\simeq\langle D(Z_1),\dots, D(Z_m),D(Y)\rangle$ where $Y\to\bC^2/G$ is the minimal resolution.
 Our proof strategy is similar, and we are able to enumerate the components of the decomposition.
 In \cite{Kawamata:2018}, Kawamata gives a similar result for finite subgroups of $\GL(3,\bC)$ and connects the McKay correspondence to his conjecture, the \emph{DK-hypothesis}.

+More recently, work of Krug \cite{Krug:2025} proves \Cref{PVdB_conj} for the imprimitive complex reflection groups of rank two, $G_4,\dots,G_{37}$, notably avoiding the classical McKay correspondence in the process.
+Around the same time, Ishii--Nimura \cite{Ishii-Nimura:2025} deduced \Cref{PVdB_conj} for all complex reflection groups of rank $2$ from the work of \cite{Kawamata:2016}.
+They also prove the conjecture for real reflection groups of rank $3$.
+We would also like to direct the reader to work of \cite{Hu:2025} describing the fixed locus of anti-Poisson involutions on the minimal resolutions of $\bC^2/H$.
+In each case we study, the action of $G/H$ on $\hhilbc$ is one of these anti-Poisson involutions, and there is one additional anti-Poisson involution for the groups $G(2m,m,2)$ and the group $G_{12}$.

-We were also inspired by recent work of Buchweitz, Faber, and Ingalls, who give an algebraic McKay correspondence in this setting \cite{BFI20}.
-More precisely, let $J\subseteq S:=\bC[x,y]$ be the defining ideal of the hyperplane arrangement and $\Delta\subseteq R:=S^G$ be the defining ideal of the discriminant, the image hyperplane arrangement in the quotient $\bC^2/G$.
-They show that there is a one-to-one correspondence between nontrivial irreducible $G$-representations, indecomposable projective $\End_{R/\Delta}(S/J)$-modules, and isomorphism classes of graded $R/\Delta$-direct summands of $S/J$.
+We were also inspired by recent work of Buchweitz, Faber, and Ingalls, who give an algebraic McKay correspondence in terms of maximal Cohen--Macaulay modules of the discriminant of the reflection group \cite{BFI20}.

 It would be interesting to explore these connections further for the groups we study.
-To prove \refcor{}, we establish that the components of the semiorthogonal decomposition we produce in \refmain{} are isomorphic to those predicted by \Cref{PVdB_conj}, but do not produce an explicit isomorphism.
+To prove \refcor{}, we establish that the components of the semiorthogonal decomposition in \refmain{} are isomorphic to those predicted by \Cref{PVdB_conj}, but we do not produce an explicit isomorphism.
 In particular, we do not establish a correspondence between the components of \refmain{} and conjugacy classes of $G$, though the proof of \refmain{} shows some patterns suggesting possible relationships between geometry and the representations of $G$ (see~\Cref{rmk.proof}).